Skip to main content

 • rowdy behaviour in the street

-We cannot investigate if you don’t know where the noise is coming from or if you refuse to provide us with your name, address and contact details.
+We cannot investigate if you do not know where the noise is coming from or if you refuse to provide us with your name and contact details.
 Please make sure your complaint is regarding something we have the power to deal with before reporting it.

 Take your own action through the courts